-(ex) \$1,000.00 X 1⁄2% X 16 business days = \$80.00
+\$1,000.00 X 1⁄2% X 16 business days = \$80.00

-The penalty for a late Certificate of Limited Contributions and Expenditures is \$25.00 for each business day the Certificate is filed late.
+The penalty for a late Certificate of Limited Contributions and Expenditures is \$25.0017.50 for each business day the Certificate is filed late.

-The penalty for a cash balance adjustment transaction or reimbursable expenditure balance adjustment transaction is 10% of the amount of the transaction.
+The penalty for a cash balance adjustment transaction or personal reimbursable expenditure balance adjustment transaction is 10% of the amount of the transaction.

-If, after receiving the proposed penalty notice, the committee or Other Filer determines that a transaction date was incorrectly reported thereby reducing the number of business days the transaction is filed late, there may be a reduction in the proposed civil penalty if the transaction is amended to correct the date.
+If, after receiving the proposed penalty notice, the committee or independent expenditure filerOther Filer determines that a transaction date was incorrectly reported thereby reducing the number of business days the transaction is filed late, there may be a reduction in the proposed civil penalty if the transaction is amended to correct the date.
 In order to qualify for a reduction in the civil penalty, the person must file the amended transaction no later than the deadline to request a hearing.
 If a hearing is requested, the amendment may be submitted up to the date of the hearing.

-If the recalculated penalty reduces the penalty to less than \$75, no penalty will be imposed.
+If the recalculated penalty reduces the penalty to less than \$75, no penalty will be imposed. and no violation found.